noneym/hosterget-cloud-api/README.md

 ### Multi-Stage Build Benefits

 The Dockerfile uses multi-stage builds to:
-- ✅ Minimize image size (production dependencies + minimal dev packages)
 - ✅ Separate build and runtime environments
 - ✅ Run as non-root user for security
 - ✅ Include health checks for container orchestration
 - ✅ Build both frontend and backend in one step
 - ✅ External package optimization (vite, nanoid marked as external in bundle)

-**Note:** The production image includes `vite` and `nanoid` packages even though they're dev dependencies.
-This is required because `server/vite.ts` imports them, and they're marked as external in the esbuild bundle to reduce bundle size.
+**Note:** The production image includes all dependencies (including devDependencies) because `server/vite.ts` dynamically imports Vite at runtime.
+The esbuild bundle marks these packages as external to avoid bundling them, which keeps the bundle size small while requiring the packages to be available in node_modules at runtime.

 ## 🏗️ Project Structure